Skip to main content

 • Effective dose range: 320 mg/day

 Caveats: Evidence base is small (only 4 studies) — conclusions should be considered preliminary.
 Available evidence is overwhelmingly positive — clinical literature in this area is subject to publication bias (null-result studies are less likely to be published or indexed).
-The sole RCT tested saw palmetto as an adjunct to alfuzosin, not as a standalone therapy, limiting direct inference about monotherapy efficacy.
+The most robust evidence comes from a single RCT combining saw palmetto with alfuzosin, making it difficult to isolate the supplement's independent effect.

 Doses used in studies